jrandyanderson/contact-form/readme.md

 # Randy Anderson Form

-This is my submission to the HCI Take Home Test.
+This is my submission to the a Take Home Test from a potential employer.
+The task was to build a multi-step form that collects data and processes it via AJAX within WordPress.

 To be honest, I would normally find a working solution in already written plugins to save time and money, so in this case I would have used Gravity Forms to create a multi-step form that submits via AJAX and collects the user's info.